What is Earnings per Share (EPS)?

 Video Explanation of Earnings Per Share (EPS)

-Watch this short video to quickly understand the main concepts covered in this guide, including what Earnings Per Share is, the formula for EPS, and an example of EPS calculation.
+Watch the short video below to quickly understand the main concepts covered here, including what earnings per share is, the formula for EPS, and an example of EPS calculation.

 Stock Options – Good or Bad?

 Many companies today issue stock options and warrants to their employees as part of their benefits package.
 Would such a benefit be appealing to you or are they simply a marketing tactic?
-Although these benefits can prove to be useful, they also have limitations.
-Let’s take a look at the advantages and disadvantages of stock option benefits.
+Although the benefits can prove to be useful, they also come with limitations.
+Let us take a look at the advantages and disadvantages of stock option benefits.

 |Addresses the issue of moral hazard – Employees are motivated to work harder because the value of their compensation can increase through better performance.||Employees may have low tolerance to risks and therefore, they may not like the risk inherent in stock options.|